haohangxu/haohangxu.github.io/about.md

 title: About Me
 ---

-Hi!
+Hiya!
 My name is Haohang.
-I'm a senior at Yale University majoring in Computer Science and Mathematics.
+I'm currently a senior at Yale University majoring in Computer Science and Mathematics.

 Things I like: